Netgate is offering COVID-19 aid for pfSense software users, learn more.

-The most common case for disabling this would be when the firewall is set to use an internal DNS server which will return private (RFC1918) answers for hostnames.
-When accessing the firewall by IP address, these checks are not enforced because the attack is only relevant when using a hostname.
+The most common case for disabling DNS rebinding checks is when the firewall is set to use an internal DNS server which will return private (RFC1918) answers for hostnames.

 Browser HTTP_REFERER enforcement¶

-To keep DNS Rebind Checks and HTTP_REFERER Enforcement active, but control their behavior slightly, fill in Alternate Hostnames in the box.
-By default the system will allow access to the hostname configured on the firewall and all IP addresses configured on the firewall.
-Adding hostnames in this field will allow those hostnames to be used for GUI access and for referring URL purposes.
+By default the GUI allows access to the hostname configured on the firewall and all IP addresses configured on the firewall.
+Hostnames in this field are allowed by the firewall for GUI access and for referring URL purposes.

-If a browser attempts to access the GUI using an IP address that is not configured on the firewall, such as a port forward from another firewall, a message will be printed that indicating that access to the firewall may be compromised due to a Man-In-The-Middle (MITM) attack.
+If a browser attempts to access the GUI using an IP address that is not configured on the firewall, such as a port forward from another firewall, the GUI prints a message indicating that access to the firewall may be compromised due to a Man-In-The-Middle (MITM) attack.

 Browser Tab Text¶